DorGetter/OOP-Graph/README.md

 1. calculating least cost valued pathes between two vertexes.
 2. presents cost value of the shortest path between two (or multiple vertexes as targets).
-3. Gui using jframe to visialize the graph and use all the functionality from the Gui.
+3. GUI using jframe to visialize the graph and use all the functionality from the GUI.
+4. Can creat a graph on GUI, save or load graphs.
+5. Add / remove vertexs or edges on a given graph.

 Example:
 -PIC-